 The Inferiority Argument: von Neumann Edition

 What he’s getting at is that just because he thinks blacks are stupid doesn’t mean he thinks they are inferior.
 There are many problems with this.
-I figure that Harris’ IQ is something like mine: in the low genius area.
+I figure that Harris’ IQ is something in the low genius area.
 And that means that even though he knows he’s no von Neumann, he’s smart.
 He’s a guy who people look up to.
 He has many fans.
 He’s rich.
 Any book he wants to write will be published.

 Now compare this with a black man who is also a genius.
 But he’s looked down on in society.
 If he ever got in trouble with the law, he’d probably be lucky to have a job as a janitor.
 He wouldn’t get all the social perks of a white man of his intelligence.

 And that’s true of black people at every intelligence level.
 As Ezra Klein noted, black families with $100,000 incomes live, on average, in neighborhoods where the median income is $30,000.
 Sam Harris ignores the question.